Variable structures in M87* from space, time and frequency resolved interferometry: Acknowledgements

 \section{Acknowledgements}

-We thank Landman Bester and Iniyan Natarajan for discussions regarding VLBI imaging, the Schneefernerhaus for their hospitality, and the four anonymous referees for numerous comments that significantly improved the manuscript.
+We thank Landman Bester and Iniyan Natarajan for discussions regarding VLBI imaging, the Schneefernerhaus for their hospitality, and the five anonymous referees for numerous comments that significantly improved the manuscript, in particular for providing the prototype of \cref{fig:hierarchicalmodel}.
 P.A.\ acknowledges the financial support by the German Federal Ministry of Education and Research (BMBF) under grant 05A17PB1 (Verbundprojekt D-MeerKAT).
 J.K.\ acknowledges the financial support by the Excellence Cluster ORIGINS, which is funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy - EXC-2094-390783311.